Particular/Workshop/README.md

 It is likely that you will have to read documentation for the Particular Service Platform to finish the advanced exercises.
 Links to documentation will be provided.

+Note: When using Microsoft Edge please read [How do I download the Particular Platform Installer with Microsoft Edge?](#how-do-i-download-the-particular-platform-installer-with-microsoft-edge)

 To complete the advanced exercises, you first need to install the rest of the Particular Service Platform:

 - ServicePulse: a web app which monitors your endpoints.
 - ServiceInsight: a desktop app which visualises the flow of messages within and between endpoints in detail.
 - ServiceControl: a Windows service which collects the data that drives ServicePulse and ServiceInsight.

+### Run the Particular Platform Installer

 Run the [Particular Platform Installer](https://particular.net/start-platform-download) again, selecting ServiceControl, ServiceInsight, and ServicePulse.